bbeomjin/ZILGM/README.md

 1. INSTALLATION

 The ZILGM package does not list on CRAN repository.
 Therefore, the ZILGM package can not be installed through install.packages("ZILGM") in R prompt.
-The ZILGM package can be installed through our GitHub.
+Instead, the ZILGM package can be installed through our GitHub.
-Please install in one of the two installation methods below in R.
+Please see below to install in R.

 (1) From GitHub
 ```{r}